nmq2812/VnMap/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## For Express server
-- move to server folder
+- move to backend folder
 - open terminal, then run 'node index.js'
-- server run on localhost 8000
+- server run on localhost 4000